Portfolio Lead - Digital Workplace

-Do you have what you need for a safe, modern digital workplace in 2021?
+Do you have what you need for a modern and secure digital workplace?

 Since the Covid-19 pandemic and the massive move towards homeworking, security and compliance breaches have skyrocketed.
 Research even suggests more attacks occurred globally in the first half of 2020 than all of 2019 as criminals ramped up their attacks on remote workers.